 Beginning in December 2023, the Company expanded their product portfolio to include the Kenkoderm brand.
 Kenkoderm is a skincare line focused on reducing symptoms associated with psoriasis.
 Kenkoderm products do not utilize our gel technology and are manufactured by third parties.
+This marks the first time the company expanded its product portfolio to include products unrelated to its core gel technology.

 Beginning in May 2024, the Company added the Silly George brand.
-Silly George is a beauty and cosmetics company focused on eyeliner, fake eyelashes, lash growth serum and mascara.
+Silly George is a beauty and cosmetics company focused on eyeliner, fake eyelashes, lash serum and mascara.
+Similar to Kenkoderm, Silly George products are purchased and resold from third party manufacturers.
+This second acquisition further expanded the Company's retail sales presence in products unrelated to its core gel technology.